rbuchberger/jekyll_picture_tag/readme.md

 Additional HTML attributes you would like to add.
 An attribute set in a tag will override the same attribute set in a preset.

+The same arguments are available here as in the liquid tag; element names, `alt:`, and `parent:`.
+They follow the format of (element name): 'attribute="value" attribute2="value2"'.
+(Unescaped double quotes cause problems with yml, so surround the entire string with single quotes.)

 ## Liquid variables